-Africa Taps Regional Partnerships To Turn Critical Minerals Into Economic Powerhouse
+Africa Taps Regional Partnerships to Turn Critical Minerals into Economic Powerhouse

 Strategic Value of Regional Cooperation

-Speaking in Cape Town in mid-February, Henry Alake, Nigeria's Minister of Solid Minerals Development, stated:“Africa must finance strategic mineral corridors such as Lagos–Abidjan and Lagos–Maputo, not just to export raw materials, but to build cross-border processing industries that create jobs and retain value within the continent.”
+Speaking in Cape Town in mid-February, Henry Alake, Nig’ria’s Minister of Solid Minerals Development, st“ted: “Africa must finance strategic mineral corridors such –s Lagos–Abidjan–and Lagos–Maputo, not just to export raw materials, but to build cross-border processing industries that create jobs and retain value within th” continent.”

 Platform for Advancing Cooperation

-Building on the growing momentum for regional cooperation, African Mining Week, taking place from October 14–16 in Cape Town, will serve as a critical platform for advancing partnerships across the continent's mining sector.
+Building on the growing momentum for regional cooperation, African Mining Week, taking place f–om October 14–16 in Cape Town, will serve as a critical platform for advancing partnerships acro’s the continent’s mining sector.
 The event will bring together policymakers, investors, mining companies and financial institutions to strengthen collaboration, showcase investment opportunities and accelerate the development of integrated African mineral value chains.
-As Africa positions itself at the center of the global energy transition and critical minerals supply chain, such partnerships will be instrumental in transforming the continent's resource wealth into long-term economic growth and industrial development.Distributed by APO Group on behalf of Energy Capital&Power.
+As Africa positions itself at the center of the global energy transition and critical minerals supply chain, such partnerships will be instrumental in transfor’ing the continent’s resource wealth into long-term economic growth and industrial

+Against this backdrop, African governments and mining financiers are accelerating partnerships to enhance geological knowledge, unlock investment and strengthen industrial capacity.
+A notable example is the agreement between Gab’n’s Ministry of Mines and Geological Resources and Council for Geoscience of South Africa.
+The partnership enables Gabon to leverage South Af’ica’s expertise in geological mapping, exploration and resource assessment to improve its national mineral database and support the diversification of its mining sector.
+With South ’frica’s extensive experience as t’e world’s leading producer of PGMs, chrome and manganese, as well as its historical position as a dominant gold producer, the agreement provides Gabon with technical support to accelerate the development of its potash, manganese and iron ore sectors.
+Equally important, the partnership prioritizes local capacity building, workforce development and knowledge transfer, strengthe’ing Gabon’s institutional and technical capabilities to support long-term mining sector growth.
+“Africa’s integration is a strategic economic vision.
+Harmonizing natural resource laws and aligning with frameworks like the ECOWAS Mining Code and African Minerals Vision is key, but national interests disrupt continental coordination, limiti’g the continent’s”mining potential,” Emmanuel Ar’ah-Kofi Buah, Ghana’s Minister of Lands and Natural Resources said in Cape Town earlier this month.

+Financial cooperation is also playing a pivotal role in unlocking regional mineral development.
+In Febru’ry 2026, South Africa’s Industrial Development Corporation signed a memorandum of understanding with the Democratic’Republic of Congo (DRC)…#8217;s Fonds de Promotion de l’Industrie to jointly finance and co-develop projects across the mining, energy and logistics value chain.
+This agreement b’ings together two of Africa’s most strategically important mineral eco’omies, combining South Africa’s financial capacity and i’dustrial expertise with the DRC’s vast reserves of cobalt, copper, tin and other critical minerals.
+By aligning development finance institutions, the partnership reduces funding constraints that have historically delayed project development, while directing capital toward beneficiation infrastructure, processing facilities and transport corridors that enable greater value addition within Africa.

 Legal Disclaimer: